 Exporting to code via a URL with Style Dictionary

-zeroheight's token export uses Style Dictionary, a powerful build system to transform tokens into any format.
+zeroheight's token export uses Style Dictionary, a powerful build system to transform tokens into different formats.

 -